michead/VulkanSPH/README.md

-# Magma :fire:
+# VulkanSPH :fire:
-Smoothed-particle hydrodynamics on top of Vulkan API
+Smoothed-particle hydrodynamics on top of Vulkan API.